-Applications for permanent residence under the Federal Skilled Worker Class can be submitted by foreign nationals who are skilled workers and professionals.
+You can apply for permanent residence under the Federal Skilled Worker Class if you are a foreign national who is a skilled worker or a professional.

-There are two other programs for skilled workers who want to become permanent residents.
-They are as follows:
+There are two other programs for skilled workers who want to become permanent residents:

 How to use this application package